 The involvement of children, young people, and families in many aspects of research, including clinical trials in paediatric drug development, is now common.
 The inclusion of children and young people’s voices around the decision-making table helps to ensure that studies remain patient-centred and relevant (23).
 However, the COVID-19 pandemic altered the usual systems of study design and it is not clear if the involvement of children, young people and families kept pace.
 Establishing the type, and extent of activities involving children, young people and families for studies is difficult, as there are no specific areas on official registration sites such as ClinicalTrials.gov that mandates this information(24).

-We acknowledge that though unreported, public-patient involvement may have occurred.
+To the best of our knowledge, no public- patient involvement has occurred, although we acknowledge this could have occurred without being explicitly mentioned.
 However, none of the studies involving children and young people that have already been completed that we identified on PUBMED (>1400 articles) and ClinicalTrials.gov (74 clinical trials) contained any mention that children, young people and families had been involved.
 Likewise, for ongoing studies, when ClinicalTrials.gov clinical study registry and the EU Clinical Trials Register for trials were searched.
-We identified 113 clinical studies involving patients less than 8 years of age, but no mention of the involvement of children, young people or families.
+As previously mentioned, we would not class this as a systematic search but a review of key articles.
+We identified 113 clinical studies of COVID-19 treatment(s) involving patients less than 8 years of age, but no mention of the involvement of children, young people or families.
 However, we did identify studies examining the attitudes of parents about aspects of healthcare during the pandemic(25).

 The ongoing studies identified involve over 360,000 children and adults.
 Seven studies involved children from seven hours of age up to 17 years (n=2410), with the remainder recruiting both children and adults.
 The interventions included drugs (n=50), biological therapies (n=20), devices (n=9), diagnostic tests (n=11), behavioural (n=5), dietary (n=5), and other studies (n=13).